-FIT22 INITIATIVES OUTCOMES Improve services and sales via 'Community Banking' and 'Branch of the Future' strategies for greater efficiencies, reach and performance Continued to enhance and strengthen Branch Managers' competencies during the pandemic with structured learning modules to be best-in-class community bankers.
-Enhanced our Branch and sales service.
-For New-to-Bank Premier customers, increased efficiencies across all sales networks, including digital initiatives, to increase penetration by optimising leads management and streamlining all leads campaigns to targeted segments.
-Build ecosystems through enhanced customer-centricity to create differentiation Our Homeowners ecosystem continued to gain traction with a growth of 9.5% vs industry growth at 6.8% in 2021.
-56% of loan acceptances were via RHB MyHome Acceptance vs 40% in 2020.
-85% of leads referred digitally through RHB Partners vs 65% in 2020.
+- Continued to enhance and strengthen Branch Managers' competencies during the pandemic with structured learning modules to be best-in-class community bankers - Enhanced our Branch and sales service. - For New-to-Bank Premier customers, increased efficiencies across all sales networks, including digital initiatives, to increase penetration by optimising leads management and streamlining all leads campaigns to targeted segments. - Our Homeowners ecosystem continued to gain traction with a growth of 9.5% vs industry growth at 6.8% in 2021. - 56% of loan acceptances were via RHB MyHome Acceptance vs 40% in 2020. - 85% of leads referred digitally through RHB Partners vs 65% in 2020.